October 9, 2013

 Seventh, the movement exchanges the beauty of a birth day for the horror of an extraction date.
 Instead of the joy of welcoming life, it prefers the sorrows of death.

 Eighth, the movement is destructive to women.
 It denies that the instincts of motherhood are a mark of a woman’s basic identity.
-It tells women that pregnancy is not a blessing but a problem and then leaves women in the emotional aftermath of their own selfish decisions.
+It tells women that pregnancy is not a blessing but a problem and then leaves women in the emotional aftermath of their wrong decisions.

 Tenth, the movement denies the sovereignty of Almighty God.
 Instead of telling women to trust in the Creator who has made them pregnant for a purpose, the pro-abortionist tells women that their babies are a mistake.
-Instead of telling women to trust in the provision of the God of love, the pro-abortionist tells women to trust in the perversion of a procedure of hate.
+Instead of telling women to trust in the provision of a loving God, the pro-abortionist tells women to trust in the perversion of a procedure of hate.